-All evidence currently indicates that the universe is made of matter; however, the Big Bang theory (Figure 5) requires equal amounts of matter and antimatter.
+All evidence currently indicates that the universe is made of matter; however, the Big Bang theory (Figure 4) of the origin of the universe requires equal amounts of matter and antimatter.
 Theories that explain this apparent asymmetry violate other measurements.
 Whether or not there is significant antimatter is one of the fundamental questions of the origin and nature of the universe.
-Any observations of an antihelium nucleus would provide strong evidence for the existence of antimatter (Figure 6).
+Any observations of an antihelium nucleus would provide strong evidence for the existence of antimatter (Figure 5).
 In 1999, AMS-01 established a new upper limit of 10-6 for the antihelium/helium flux ratio in the universe.
 AMS-02 will search with a sensitivity of 10-9, an improvement of three orders of magnitude, sufficient to reach the edge of the expanding universe and resolve the issue definitively.

-The visible matter in the universe (largely made up of stars) adds up to less than 5 percent of the total mass that is known to exist from many other observations.
-The other 95 percent is dark – either dark matter, which is estimated at 20 percent of the universe by weight, or dark energy, which makes up the balance.
+The visible matter in the universe (stars) adds up to less than 5 percent of the total mass that is known to exist from many other observations.
+The other 95% is dark – either dark matter (which is estimated at 20% of the universe by weight or dark energy, which makes up the balance).
 The exact nature of both still is unknown.
 One of the leading candidates for dark matter is the neutralino.
 If neutralinos exist, they should be colliding with each other and giving off charged particles that can be detected by AMS-02.
 Any peaks in the background positron, anti-proton, or gamma flux could signal the presence of neutralinos or other dark matter candidates.
-Preliminary data from the Payload for Antimatter Exploration and Light-nuclei Astrophysics (PAMELA) and Advanced Thin Ionization Calorimeter (ATIC) missions appear to indicate the existence of such a peak at energy levels well within the range of AMS-02’s capabilities.
+Preliminary data from the PAMELA and ATIC missions appears to indicate the existence of such a peak at energy levels well within the range of AMS-02’s capabilities.

-Cosmic radiation is a significant obstacle for a manned flight to Mars.
+Cosmic radiation is a significant obstacle to a manned flight to Mars.
 Accurate measurements of the cosmic ray environment are needed to plan appropriate countermeasures.
 Most cosmic ray studies are done by balloon-borne satellites with flight times that are measured in days; these studies have shown significant variations.
-AMS-02 will be operative on the ISS for a nominal mission of three years, gathering an immense amount of accurate data and allowing measurements of the long-term variation of the cosmic ray flux over a wide energy range, for nuclei from protons to iron (Figures 4 and 7).
+AMS-02 will be operative on the ISS for a nominal mission of 3 years, gathering an immense amount of accurate data and allowing measurements of the long term variation of the cosmic ray flux over a wide energy range, for nuclei from protons to iron (Figures 6 and 7).
 After the nominal mission, AMS-02 can continue to provide cosmic ray measurements.
-In addition to understanding the radiation protection required for manned interplanetary flight, these data will allow the interstellar propagation and origins of cosmic rays to be pinned down.
+In addition to the understanding the radiation protection required for manned interplanetary flight, this data will allow the interstellar propagation and origins of cosmic rays to be pinned down.